 If you decide to go with veneers, you make a follow up appointment.
 That’s when the work happens.
 After giving you a local anesthesia (usually novocaine) and nitrous oxide if you want additional relaxation, the dentist prepares the surface of the tooth by removing just a bit of enamel.
 Then, the dentist fully cleans the tooth to ensure that it is completely germ free.

 At that point, the dentist bonds the veneer to your teeth.
 Bonding simply means that the veneer is permanently glued in place.
 Finally, the dentist checks your bite and makes any adjustments as needed.
-If you have dental anxiety, you can even consider dental sedation through this procedure.

 With proper oral hygiene, veneers can last a lifetime.
 However, if you end up getting a cavity in the underlying tooth, it may become necessary to remove some or all of the veneer to treat the cavity.
 Similarly, if you ever lose that tooth, you will also lose the veneer, but luckily, in both of these situations, there are all kinds of prosthetic solutions.